bshashikadze/pepquantify/README.md

 ```

 ### read the data
-*data should be loaded once and the functions below can be executed as many times as many dual comparisons there are: e.g. cond1 vs cond2, cond1 vs cond3 and etc.*
+*data should be loaded once, while the functions below can be executed as many times as many dual comparisons there are: e.g. cond1 vs cond2, cond1 vs cond3 and etc.*

 conditions file will be generated which you should modify according to
 experimental conditions.
 For more information please refer to the function